yongli-abc/yongli-abc.github.io/content/posts/mindfully-awakening.md

 >
 > 乐定衡舍。

-A tiny poem formed by words from Anālayo's "Satipatthana".
+A tiny poem formed by words from Anālayo's "Satipatthana" with slight modification.

 > "Mindfully Awakening"
 >